-The long-list is a comprehensive document of potential flood mitigation options for the Maribyrnong River catchment.
-These are strategies or interventions that reduce the likelihood of flooding – or its impacts – on communities and infrastructure.
+We’ve compiled a list of potential flood mitigation options for the Maribyrnong River catchment area.
+These are strategies or interventions that reduce the likelihood or impact of flooding on communities and infrastructure.

 We have drawn on our specialists’ international, national and local experience in flood mitigation to compile the long-list, to make it as comprehensive and robust as possible.